 Big Stone County is committed to our community and helping in any way possible during this pandemic.
 Below you'll find information about food resources during COVID-19.

-To apply for Supplemental Nutrition Assistance Program (SNAP) (formally known as Food Stamps or Food Assistance), please see the Big Stone County Family Services web site.
+To apply for Supplemental Nutrition Assistance Program (SNAP) (formally known as Food Stamps or Food Assistance), visit the Big Stone County Family Services website.